-- The decoration of Amazonian baskets is informed by their varying cultural significance: for the Ye’kuana, the upper rim signifies the extent of the known world; parallel lines represent rain whilst the centre embodies all that is their culture, housing heroes and gods.
-Conversely, the Yanomami decorate their baskets with patterns that represent distinct aspects of their cultural identity.
+- The decoration of Amazonian artisan baskets is informed by their varying cultural significance: for the Ye’kuana, the upper rim signifies the extent of the known world; parallel lines represent rain whilst the center embodies all that is their culture, housing heroes and gods.
+Conversely, the Yanomami decorate their artisan baskets with patterns that represent distinct aspects of their cultural identity.

 - Basketry is largely a feminine activity amongst Amazonian cultures, though this varies.
 Amongst the Yanomami production is solely the role of women, whilst Ye’kuana men decorate the baskets that their female counterparts weave.

-- Amazonian baskets fulfil a plethora of functions, from collecting firewood to fishing.
-Each function is served by a specific design, with the Yanomami producing over 1000 different types of basket for distinct uses.
+- Amazonian baskets fulfill a plethora of functions, from collecting firewood to fishing.
+Each function is served by specific design, with the Yanomami producing over 1000 different types of the basket for distinct uses.

-- Different plants are used to optimise the functions of distinct baskets.
-The Ye’kuana routinely use five species of plants in their basketry, selecting them on the basis of their relative strengths, whilst the Yanomami are familiar with over 500 botanical species native to their environment.
+- Different plants are used to optimize the functions of distinct baskets.
+The Ye’kuana routinely uses five species of plants in their basketry, selecting them on the basis of their relative strengths, whilst the Yanomami are familiar with over 500 botanical species native to their environment.

 - Amazonian basketry is predicated upon these complex relationships, with baskets embodying the extensive knowledge and understanding that indigenous people have of the rainforest.
-Mining, logging and farming are rapidly encroaching upon these environments and threaten to destabilise the relationships that have sustained these cultures for millennia.
+Mining, logging, and farming are rapidly encroaching upon these environments and threaten to destabilize the relationships that have sustained these cultures for millennia.